Excerpts from Colorado Central Magazine

 That was the start of James’ professional path, and the continuation of her true education.

 Her CD, People Say, richly profiles her range.
 James’ voice ranges from powerful, pure country to soft, lulling ballads to an aching, bluesy plaint.
 It’s easy to visualize her performing in a coffeehouse, a blues club, or a big concert venue.
 A bonus track is a piano recital, showing her virtuosity with that instrument.

-Alamosa musician Don Richmond (profiled in the July, 2002, edition of Colorado Central) helped in making her CD at his studio, Howlin’ Dog Recording.
+Alamosa musician Don Richmond (profiled in the July, 2002, edition of Colorado Central) helped in making her CD at his studio, Howlin’ Dog Records.
 Richmond did much of the instrumental work on the album.

 “It was a very fun project,” she says, “and it gave me a lot of experience in studio work.”

 Richmond calls on James often to supply backup vocals for recording musicians.
 “She’s been great at harmonizing vocals,” Richmond says.
 “She’s very quick at picking them up, and has a natural affinity for singing harmony.
 She’s been a great asset.”

 “Robin truly has one of the most remarkable voices that I’ve ever heard,” he says.
 “It’s a world-class voice and I’m very pleased to help her get her music out.
 I hope it’s just the beginning of her career.
 She certainly deserves wide exposure.
 She’s an amazing vocalist.
 She has a tremendous amount of raw musical talent.
 She learns instruments very easily, and she’s a very delightful person.
 I really enjoyed our time working together.”

 Wildwood Sounds Eighth Annual Music Festival in Del Norte, CO (The Valley Courier)